-From the beginning, we’ve known that really good pie would be central to Ginger and Baker, so it was essential to have a really good cup of coffee to go with it.
-Enter Andrew Webb, the coffee artisan behind Bindle Coffee and the man who roasts our house blend, trains our baristas, keeps our equipment calibrated and helps make the coffee experience here special.
+Ever since we began, we’ve known that really good pie would be central to Ginger and Baker, so it was essential to have a really good cup of coffee to keep that pie company.
+Enter Andrew Webb, the coffee artisan behind Bindle Coffee and the man who roasts our house blend coffee, trains our baristas, keeps our equipment calibrated and helps make the coffee experience here extra special.

 Born and raised in Fort Collins, Andrew spent years in the coffee industry, while his wife, Jenn, pursued a career in pastry.
 Three years ago, they opened Bindle Coffee, and have been on the ‘Best of Fort Collins’ lists ever since.

 “We just want to just be a place of community, where people feel transported and welcome,“ Andrew said.
 “When I met with the team at Ginger and Baker, it seemed like they shared that same vision, creating a moment in time for people and appreciating the craft of making something.”